zaid-g/SaltPass/README.md

 unique password output: 9zZ!PGPd[D"R8^,y
 ```

-Method: The program appends the master password and salt, passes them through a sha512 hash function, and reformats the sha output to an appropriately formatted unique password displayed to the screen.
+Method: The program appends the master password and salt, passes them through a sha512 hash function (from openssl), and reformats the sha output to an appropriately formatted unique password displayed to the screen.

 ## Features:
 - Simple